Ferase/OFFRestored/README.md

 There are two available dowload sources for the plugin.

+### Restored Music + SFX Pack

+Alternatively, you can visit the [OFF Restored Itch.io page](https://ferase.itch.io/off-ost-restored) to download a version bundled with audio from the 2008 version of OFF.
+This includes the original soundtrack by Alias Conrad Coldwood as well as the classic RPG Maker sound effects.

+Install instructions can be found on the same page.

 ### Releases (DLL Only)

 You can visit the [releases](https://github.com/Ferase/OFFRestored/releases) page to download the plugin DLL.